 - Scenery.
 I love stone homes and country landscapes.
 The seasons, particularly fall, are incredible.
 Rivers are clean and beautiful.
 Philadelphia has amazing and historic architecture.

 - History.
 It all begins here.
 Everywhere you turn there’s a historic building, monument, moment.
-I am a history nut and freak out over it all.

 - Lots of great things to do and most of them are affordable.
 There is a great art and music scene.
 Lots of pubs, local restaurants (gluten free eating everywhere), outdoor activities and shopping.
 It’s all here.